 Of course, there are also several things you need to avoid to make sure you maximise your concrete floor’s lifetime.

 - Don’t use ammonia, bleach, vinegar, hydrochloric acid, or any citrus solution to clean your floor.
 You should also avoid applying any cleaning agents that are either acidic or alkaline on the pH scale.
 These products can damage the surface of your concrete floor.
 To be on the safe side, only use neutral pH cleaners.

 - Avoid using rubber products as these can leave permanent marks on the surface of your concrete floor.
-These include rubber backed mats and rubber floor protectors.
-As an alternative, you can use felt floor protectors in place of rubber based ones.
+These include rubber-backed mats and rubber floor protectors.
+As an alternative, you can use felt floor protectors (e.g., for the ends of furniture legs) in place of rubber-based ones.
 Felt can help reduce the scratching on your floor’s surface.

 - When removing dust and dirt from your concrete floor, avoid using a vacuum cleaner.
 These devices can be abrasive to your floor’s surface.

-- Do not use steam cleaners since they can trap dirt in your floor’s surface instead of getting rid of them.
+- Do not use steam cleaners since they can trap dirt on your floor’s surface instead of getting rid of them.

-These are our easy to follow tips on how to maintain your concrete floor.
+These are our easy tips on how to maintain your concrete floor.
 They are simple enough for you to be able to do on your own.

 For easy reference, also download our cleaning guide here.